top of page

 Meanwhile Mort, Sourcery and Wyrd Sisters made a nice job of clearing space in the art to overlay titles without a box, and without the editing feeling clumsy.
 I appreciate it particularly because the treatment of Josh Kirby’s art in recent years have been much more ham-fisted than this, and those have the benefit of digital editing software to make the job easier.

-So some covers here work better than others, but overall for me there’s a pleasing variety and bespokeness to these earlier covers.
+While some covers here work better than others, overall for me there’s a pleasing variety and bespokeness to these earlier covers.
 They might not match one another in the way modern design would demand, but because Kirby’s artwork is so distinctive and is always used to its best full-bleed, baroque glory, there’s still an incredibly strong 'brand' maintained no matter what is done with the type.

 However by the time of the last of the above books’ publication, Lords and Ladies in 1992, it has definitely started to feel as though there is a desire to break away from the thoroughly fantasy/geeky territory that the baroque, handcrafted, full-bleed art, serif lettering vibes across these covers communicate.